 In Greek mythology, when Atlas was tasked with carrying the heavens on his shoulders as punishment for siding with the Titans in their war against Olympian gods, the hunter Orion started pursuing his daughters in his absence and Zeus turned the sisters first into doves and then into stars to protect them from the hunter’s advances.
 The constellation Orion, it is said, still pursues the Seven Sisters across the sky.

 The Pleiades were also pursued by several Olympians, to whom they bore children who grew up to be prominent figures in Greek mythology.
-Maia, the eldest of the seven sisters, had an affair with Zeus which resulted in the birth of their son Hermes, who later became the messenger of the gods.
+Maia, the eldest of the seven sisters, became involved with Zeus which resulted in the birth of their son Hermes, who later became the messenger of the gods.
 Electra and Taygete also had children by Zeus.
 Electra gave birth to Dardanus and Iasion, and Taygete was mother to Lacedaemon.
 Dardanus founded the city of Dardania on Mount Ida on the Hellespont.
 The strait’s modern-day name, the Dardanelles, was derived from his name.
 Dardanus’ son Tros’ name is the origin of the name of the region Troad, and Tros’ son Ilus founded the city of Ilium, more commonly known as Troy.

 Alcyone and Celaeno both had children by Poseidon.
 Alcyone gave birth to Hyrieus (father of Orion according to some sources), Hyperenor (who co-founded the cities Hyperea and Anthea) and Aethusa (Apollo’s lover, after whom the portico open to the sun was named), and Celaeno was mother to Lycus and Eurypylus.